djessich/cookbook-pyload/README.md

 * `instance_name` - Specifies a unique name for the instance to be installed.
 Reserved default instance names are `default` and `pyload`.
 This is the name property.
 * `version` - Specifies the version to be installed.
 By default, this is set to `0.4.20`.
 * `install_method` - Specifies the install method used to install the instance.
 Supported methods are `pip` and `tarball_pip`.
 By default, this is set to `tarball_pip`.
 * `install_dir` - Specifies the full path to the install directory.
 By default, this is set to `/opt/pyload`.
-Specified `instance_name` will be appended to directory base name unless default instance.
 * `data_dir` - Specifies the full path to the data directory.
 By default, this is set to `/var/lib/pyload`.
-Specified `instance_name` will be appended to directory base name unless default instance.
 * `log_dir` - Specifies the full path to the logging directory.
 By default, this is set to `/var/log/pyload`.
-Specified `instance_name` will be appended to directory base name unless default instance.
 * `download_dir` - Specifies the full path to the download directory.
 By default, this is set to `/tmp/downloads`.
-Specified `instance_name` will be appended to directory base name unless default instance.
 * `tmp_dir` - Specifies the full path to the temp directory.
 By default, this is set to `/tmp/pyload`.
-Specified `instance_name` will be appended to directory base name unless default instance.
 * `user` - Specifies the user to run the instance.
 By default, this is set to `pyload`.
-Specified `instance_name` will be appended unless default instance.
 * `group` - Specifies the group to run the instance.
 By default, this is set to `pyload`.
-Specified `instance_name` will be appended unless default instance.
 * `tarball_path` - Specifies the full path to the distribution tarball.
 If the file does not exist, it will be downloaded from `tarball_url`.
 Only used if install method is set to `tarball_pip`.
 By default, this depends on specified version.
 * `tarball_url` - Specifies the download URL to the distribution tarball.
 Only used if install method is set to `tarball_pip`.
 By default, this depends on specified version.
 * `tarball_checksum` - Specifies a checksum for the distribution tarball downloaded from `tarball_url`.
 Only used if install method is set to `tarball_pip`.
 This must be a valid SHA256 hash.
 By default, this depends on specified version.